Azamsaif47/Supervised-multi-llm-Agent/README.md

 ```
 uvicorn main:app --reload
 ```

 This will start the FastAPI server, and you can interact with the system via API, receiving text inputs and audio outputs.

 ## Using the Agents

-SQL Agent: To perform SQL operations, pass SQL queries through the Streamlit interface, and the SQL Agent will process them.
+- **SQL Agent:** To perform SQL operations, pass SQL queries through the React UI, and the SQL Agent will process them.
-PDF Agent: Upload PDFs, and ask questions about their content.
+- **PDF Agent:** Upload PDFs and ask questions about their content.
 The PDF Agent will extract and provide relevant answers.
-Supervised Agent: This central agent coordinates the actions of both the SQL Agent and the PDF Agent based on user queries.
+- **Supervised Agent:** This central agent coordinates the actions of both the SQL Agent and the PDF Agent based on user queries.

 ## Files Description

 ### sql_agent.py
 Handles SQL operations and queries.